RMU Center for Veterans and Military Families

 The RMU Center for Veterans and Military Families (CVMF) does require a covered individual complete, sign, and return the “Enrollment Verification Form” to a School Certifying Official (SCO) each semester in order to authorize the SCO to submit the covered individual’s certification.
 Please submit the form to email@example.com.

-2021 summer Enrollment Verification (EV) Form can be found here.
+View the 2021 summer Enrollment Verification (EV) Form

 - A Covered Individual is any individual who is entitled to educational assistance under the VA GI Bill or Vocational Rehabilitation and Employment benefits.